rzarr/SLIPPER-docs/Files/README_8md.md

 **N.B.: Each time a new acquisition is processed, the associated configuration files (config/ChannelMap\*.xml, config/MCTable\*.txt and src/Utils/Parameters.h) should be carefully checked and tuned.**

+Branches (updated 24/02/2022):
+- master
+- debora (DEvelopment Branch Of Reconstruction Algorithm)

+Tags:
+- CNAO2021 -> For processing of CNAO run in 11/2021

 ## Requirements
 In order to be able to compile this SW you will need to install: